cekkii/bimm143/Class10/Class10.md

 Here we explore 538 Halloween candy data.
 They recently ran a rather large poll to determine which candy their readers like the best.
-From theier website: “While we don’t know who exactly voted, we do know this:
+From their website: “While we don’t know who exactly voted, we do know this:
 8,371 different IP addresses voted on about 269,000 randomly generated candy matchups”.